 (3)

-where T is the torque exerted on the crankshaft and is its angular velocity in rpm.
-By applying 19.250 rpm we are able to find a measurement of power being produced.
+T in Formula (3) is the torque exerted on the crankshaft and is its angular velocity in rpm.
+By applying 19,250 rpm we are able to find a measurement of power being produced.
 Keep in mind the torque that is exerted at this rotational rate is 279 .

-Formula One engines run at roughly 33% thermal efficiency (f1technical.net par.).
+Formula One engines run at roughly 33% thermal efficiency (“Formula One Engines”).
 This means that one-third of the heat produced by the combustion stroke generates as work through the piston rotating the crankshaft.
 Since two-thirds of the heat produced by the engine is lost after the full four-stroke cycle we can conclude the following by using our previous equation:

-(4)